-AMD has a brand new generation of Ryzen CPUs coming in 2019.
-Based on a next-gen Zen 2 architecture, Ryzen 3000 processors should offer dramatic performance improvements over their predecessors in the Ryzen 2000 series.
+A new generation of AMD Ryzen CPUs is coming in 2019.
+Based on a next-gen Zen 2 architecture, Ryzen 3000 processors offer dramatic performance improvements over their predecessors in the Ryzen 2000 series and are more hotly competitive with Intel’s best — more so than AMD has been in more than a decade.
 Here’s everything you need to know about AMD’s new chips.

 Pricing and availability

 Following a quick look at an unnamed Ryzen 3000 CPU at CES 2019, Lisa Su, AMD CEO, took to the stage at Computex in May, and revealed a trio of top-tier chips from the lineup.
 All three were set to release on July 7, to celebrate their use of the Zen 2 architecture based on a 7nm process.

 The AMD Ryzen 7 3700X will cost $329, the 3800X $399, and the 3900X $499.
 Mid-range Ryzen 3000 CPUs weren’t unveiled at the event, but product listings have since appeared on the AMD website for both the 3600X and 3600 and were later revealed to be priced at $249 and $199, respectively.